LeoMcBills/lmri_uvcgan/README.md

 ```

 ### *You are now ready to contribute, thanks and sorry for the inconveniences brought about by the late README update*

+# Why the `conda activate $myenv` command was actually not activating the environment?
+Apparently by default, Conda doesn't automatically integrate with non-iteractive shell scripts.
+Therefore, a command; `eval "$(conda shell.bash hook)"` ensures that Conda commands, like `activate`, will work within the script.

+**NOTE**: The stated command only initializes the Conda environment in the current Bash session.